nodir-sultan/fruitpal/README.md

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.

 ##**Dependencies**
-For running tests - TestNG runner
+For running tests - TestNG test runner

 For sending CLI commands - Expectit |https://github.com/Alexey1Gavrilov/ExpectIt|

-For preparing the body and uploading test data - Gson Logging - slf4j
+For preparing the body and uploading test data - Gson

+Logging - slf4j

 ##**Project structure:**